 Invited Speakers

-Barbara Bonechi, University of Manchester, UK
+Barbara Bonechi, University of Manchester

 Barbara Bonechi is a volcanologist and experimental petrologist, currently a Research Associate at the University of Manchester.
 Her research integrates experiments, analytical techniques, and numerical modelling to investigate magma dynamics across multiple scales.
 With four years of postdoctoral experience, she has contributed significantly to the understanding of volcanic degassing, eruption dynamics, magma crystallization, trace element partitioning, and magma viscosity under high-pressure, high-temperature conditions.
 Her work involves extensive use of HP-HT experimental devices to simulate magmatic processes, focusing on magma generation, evolution, storage, and eruption.
 Her long-term research goal is to unravel how crystallization and vesiculation processes interact to control eruption intensity, with the broader aim of enhancing volcanic hazard assessment and risk mitigation in densely populated regions.